Kitware/CMake/Help/guide/tutorial/Packaging an Installer.rst

 some CPack variables to where we have stored the license and version information for this project.
 The version information was set earlier in this tutorial and the ``License.txt`` has been included in the top-level source directory for this step.
-The :variable:`CPACK_SOURCE_GENERATOR` variable selects a file format for the source package.
+The :variable:`CPACK_GENERATOR` and :variable:`CPACK_SOURCE_GENERATOR` variables select the generators used for binary and source installations, respectively.

 Finally we include the :module:`CPack module <CPack>` which will use these variables and some other properties of the current system to setup an